StrangeBeeCorp/docs/docs/thehive/administration/cortex/about-cortex.md

 This topic explains what Cortex is and the benefits of using it with TheHive.

 !!! info "Not connected by default"
-    By default, TheHive is not connected to any Cortex server.
+    By default, TheHive isn't connected to any Cortex server.

 {!includes/cortex-support-thehive-55.md!}